khncao/com.minus4kelvin.ai/README.md

 - Certain states, commands, and interactables that are less general-use

 ### Todo
-- Character playable animation clips blend from animatorController
+- Isolate to be standalone with no core dependency
-- Additional states: combat, processor-character interactions
+- Additional states: processor-character interactions
 - Interactable processor arranger for formations, queues, etc.
 - Scene prewarm with active processors in various states and positions